guilhemmarchand/nmon-for-splunk/README.txt

 See the License for the specific language governing permissions and limitations under the License.

-nmon release 1.2.5
+nmon release 1.2.6

-#PLEASE SEE THE HELP PAGE accessible from Home page within the Application for the most up to date documentation!
+#PLEASE SEE THE HELP PAGE accessible from Home page within the Application for the most up to date and complete documentation (limited size in Splunk Base)

 #Welcome in Splunk for NMON, Performance Monitor for Unix and Linux Systems#